jcarbolynn/DDCSP_RWorkshop_23/README.md

 ## Purpose

 This workshop is intended to teach r basics and some visualization with spatial data.
 There will be preworkshop materials to review before the workshop to ensure that R and Rstudio are properly installed.
 Please see *insert link for the resources here* for the preworkshop materials.
 There will be open office hours on Zoom at *TBD* for any questions regarding set up and R coding.
-For the workshop, will teach a primer on spatial data!
+For the workshop, we will teach a primer on spatial data!
 We will cover the types of spatial data and how to visualize spatial data.

 ## Coding Requirements